Payer Contracting for Providers: A Winning Guide

 Evaluating a potential payer partner requires a clear-eyed look at several key factors.
 You’ll want to assess everything from the patient volume you can realistically expect to the fine print hidden in the renewal clauses.
 Taking the time to do this homework upfront can save you from years of frustration and financial strain.
 Let’s walk through the four critical areas to examine to determine if a payer partnership is the right move for your practice.

-Patient Volume and Network Fit
+Assessing Patient Volume and Network Alignment

 The primary reason to join a payer’s network is to connect with more patients.
 But volume alone doesn’t tell the whole story.
 Start by analyzing the payer’s presence in your specific service area.
 Do they cover a significant portion of the local population or employers?
 More importantly, do their members match your ideal patient profile?
 If you run a specialized orthopedics practice, a contract with a payer that primarily covers a younger, healthier demographic might not bring in the patient volume you expect.
 Being in-network should directly support your ability to care for more patients who need your services, making this a crucial first step in your evaluation.

-Administrative and Compliance Demands
+Considering the Administrative and Compliance Load

 A contract with attractive reimbursement rates can quickly lose its appeal if it comes with a mountain of administrative work.
 Carefully review the payer’s requirements for claims submission, pre-authorizations, and documentation.
 Contracts are often filled with dense legal language that can obscure complicated or unfavorable rules.
 Are their processes straightforward, or will they require your staff to spend hours on the phone?
 These administrative burdens directly impact your operational costs and can lead to staff burnout.
 A partnership should streamline your workflow, not complicate it.
 This is where having a strong revenue cycle management system in place can make all the difference.